nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the target category is searched.
 * The `CATEGORY` is optional.
-  * Without stating the category, the search will take `COMPANY_NAME` as the target category.
+  * Without stating the category, the search will take `COMPANY_NAME` as the target category
   * Possible options for `CATEGORY` : `COMPANY_NAME`, `POSITION`, `APPLICATION_PROCESS`, `DATE`, `TAG` (case-insensitive)
 * `KEYWORD` must be provided.
   * The `KEYWORD` will match any word if the `KEYWORD` is contained in that word e.g. `Han` will match both `Reyhan` and `Handy`